Siewierz – Bishop’s Castle

 History

-Siewierz was granted town charter in 1276 and it was probably then that the oldest wooden and earth seat of castellans was built.
-It is not known when it was transformed into a stone castle.
-It could have happened in the first half of the 15th century, but probably the first brick fragments were built in the 14th century, because in 1359 the Siewierz castle was called “haus”, used to name brick buildings.
-The oldest mention of the castle (castrum Sevor) in documents was recorded in 1337, when the Duke of Cieszyn, Kazimierz I, undertook to pay to Władysław, Duke of Bytom, Toszek and Koźle 720 fines and 133 groszes for the Siewier castle district and additionally 150 Prague groszes for Siewierz Castle.
+The oldest wood and earth seat of the Siewierz castellans was built around the second quarter or mid-13th century.
+Archaeological findings suggest that the oldest stone element of the castle, a cylindrical bergfried tower, was built in the third quarter of the 13th century, perhaps around 1276, when Siewierz received its town charter.
+The castle’s defensive perimeter was rebuilt in stone as early as the mid-14th century, as in 1359 Siewierz Castle was referred to as a “haus,” a term used to refer to brick structures.
+The oldest mention of the castle (“castrum Sevor”) in documents was recorded in 1337, when the Prince of Cieszyn, Kazimierz I, undertook to pay to Władysław, Prince of Bytom, Toszek and Koźle 720 fines and 133 groszes for the Siewier castle district and additionally 150 Prague groszes for Siewierz Castle.

-Since the thirteenth century, Siewierz was subordinate to the Dukes of Opole.
+Since the thirteenth century, Siewierz was subordinate to the princes of Opole.
 In the years 1337-1359 it belonged to the Cieszyn prince Kazimierz I, and in 1359 the Cieszyn prince Przemysław Noszak sold the Duchy of Siewierz to the prince of Świdnica and Jawor, Bolek II.
-In 1443, the indebted Duke of Cieszyn, Wacław I, sold the castle together with the land of Siewierz to the bishop of Kraków, Zbigniew Oleśnicki.
-After several years of dispute with other Silesian dukes, the bishops of Kraków adopted the secular title of the dukes of Siewierz, and the Duchy of Siewierz became an almost independent political entity.
+In 1443, the indebted Prince of Cieszyn, Wacław I, sold the castle together with the land of Siewierz (“castrum principale ducatus et terre Sewyor”) to the bishop of Kraków, Zbigniew Oleśnicki.
+After several years of dispute with other Silesian princes, the bishops of Kraków adopted the secular title of the princes of Siewierz, and the Duchy of Siewierz became an almost independent political entity.
 The castle began to play the role of the administrative and political seat of this principality, thanks to which it was expanded and acquired a representative appearance.

 In the sixteenth century the bishops expanded the fortress, giving it a renaissance decoration and adapting it to fire defense.
 Particular merit is attributed to Jan Konarski, Andrzej Zebrzydowski, Filip Padniewski and Franciszek Krasinski.
 In the 17th century the castle began to slowly decline, and the devastation deepened the invasion of the Swedes.
 After the war, the last major reconstruction was undertaken in 1681-1699 on the initiative of bishop Jan Małachowski.
 In 1790 the Great Sejm liquidated the Siewierz Duchy by incorporating them into the Polish Commonwealth.
 Abandoned by prince bishop Felix Turski the castle has since fallen into ruin.
 Even during the Napoleonic Wars, it was used militarily, but since 1807 it has remained unoccupied.